 Most travellers experience New Zealand by exploring as much of the country as possible.
 In one month, you have plenty of time to visit both the North and South Islands.
 The best ways to get around, using the below itinerary, are as follows:

-- Rent a car or campervan – For absolute freedom to visit all of the stops we recommend in this budget one-month itinerary, renting a car or campervan is a good way to go.
-As this itinerary starts in Auckland and ends in Christchurch, we recommend choosing a rental company that have depots in both cities – don’t worry, there are many.
-Start your research using The Guide to Renting a Car or Campervan in New Zealand and The Best Backpacker Campervan Rentals in New Zealand
+For absolute freedom to visit all of the stops we recommend in this budget one-month itinerary, renting a car or campervan is a good way to go.
+As this itinerary starts in Auckland and ends in Christchurch, we recommend choosing a rental company that has depots in both cities – don’t worry, there are many.
+Start your research using The Guide to Renting a Car or Campervan in New Zealand and The Best Backpacker Campervan Rentals in New Zealand.

-- Domestic flights – The below itinerary begins in Auckland and ends in Christchurch.
-Both cities have international airports and are well connected with domestic flights.
+The below itinerary begins in Auckland and ends in Christchurch.
+Both cities have international airports and are well-connected with domestic flights.
 If you’re leaving from Auckland, you will need to consider booking a domestic flight from Christchurch to Auckland.